Izzybelle/Capstone-Project/README.md

 > Detail your model and approach with concisely commented code, beginning with executive summary.
 Evaluate model performance and discuss results.
 Submit a
 > complete notebook of the model.
 This include Feature Engineering with Count Vectorizer and TF-IDF and Classification models (Logistic Regression, Bernoulli NB, > Linear SVM and RBF SVM).

-#### Feature engineering
+#### Feature Engineering & Modelling
 To begin with the feature engineering, I used Count Vectorizer and TF-IDF Vectorizer which I optimised on and applied the best parameters to use in the grid searching hyperparameters for the Binary Classifiers.

 I used both Count Vectorizer and TF-IDF Vectorizer which both return a sparse matrix of features, however they work dfferently to each other.
 Count Vectorizer returns counts of each word.
 TF-IDF adds weight to the word depending how many appearances in the corpus it makes.
 So rarer words have more weight.
 It is possible to tune parameters and for both so I removed stopwords, added max features of 1000, min df of 20% and ngrams (1,1).
 With these parameters my basic Logistic Regression returned a result of 0.64 on Test Score and 0.629 on CV Score an improvement of 9% on the baseline.
 The ROC Curve used on Binary Classifers returned a score of 0.69.

-.
+The code for this is [here.](https://github.com/Izzybelle/Projects/blob/master/Capstone%20-%20Yelp%20-%20Part%203%20-%20Modelling.ipynb)

 ### Part 4: Presentation
 > Host a short, well rehearsed presentation of your project for a non-technical audience.
 Cover goals, success criteria, data, approach, basic description of
 > model, findings, risks/limitations, impact, next steps and conclusions.
-The presentation for this is found [here.]
+The presentation for this is found [here.](https://github.com/Izzybelle/Projects/blob/master/Yelp%20reviews%20NLP%20and%20Classification.pptx)

+#### Final Word

 Although, the best result from the modelling was 9% above baseline.
 There is substantial room for improvement and the EDA and modelling was not exhaustative.
 Here are some of the findings I have made and ideas I have looked into futher progressing with the project.